rvedotrc/node-fixed-size-executor/README.md

 }, 5000);
 </pre>

-An executor can all be stringified - `toString()` shows information about the state of the executor.
+An executor can also be stringified - `toString()` shows information about the state of the executor.